arc-language/arc-lang/parser/PACKAGE.md

 	// EnterFinallyClause is called when entering the finallyClause production.
 	EnterFinallyClause(c *FinallyClauseContext)

+	// EnterThrowStmt is called when entering the throwStmt production.
+	EnterThrowStmt(c *ThrowStmtContext)

 	// EnterBreakStmt is called when entering the breakStmt production.
 	EnterBreakStmt(c *BreakStmtContext)